-Road trips are great opportunities for families to connect with each other and experience the world around them.
-When children (or their parents) spend all their time looking at a screen, they may miss out on these opportunities.
-Here are some road trip ideas to entertain the kids when you don’t have personal electronics or don’t want to use them.
+More importantly, road trips are great opportunities for families to connect with each other and experience the world.
+When children (or parents) spend all their time looking at a screen, they miss out on valuable opportunities.

 We use animals because that’s what my children like.
 You could use any category – cartoon characters, famous people, dinosaurs… One person chooses an animal and everyone takes turn asking questions.
 You can limit questions to yes/no or not – whatever works for your family.

-4. When I Go to London – There are lots of variations of this memory game.
-The first person says, “When I go to London, I am packing (fill in the blank).”
-The second person says “When I go to London, I am packing (first person’s item) and (new item).”
-The items can be silly.
-You can also select items in alphabetical order – the first item starts with A, the second with B, and so on.
+You can substitute your destination for “London.”
+For example, “When I go to Disney World” or “When I go to the Grand Canyon.”
+You could also select items in alphabetical order – the first item starts with A, the second with B, and so on.
 That makes them a little easier to remember.
 Play goes around the car adding a new item to remember every time.
 See who can remember the most!

 Variation: Play Name That Tune and see who can guess a well-known song first.

 This is a great time to teach your kids a funny camp song or family favorite from your youth.
 When I was young, my grandma taught us a song she sang when she worked at the Grand Canyon before World War II.
 My cousins and I sang it over and over as we drove to the Grand Canyon.

-9. Toys – For a big road trip I might buy a small surprise or two.
-I let the kids pack their own toy bags and I give final approval or recommendations.
-I can usually count on collecting new fast food meal toys along the way too.
+Not all the toys need to be new.
+I let my kids pack their own “fun bags” and I give final approval or recommendations as needed.
+We can usually count on collecting new fast food meal or souvenir toys along the way too.

 What keeps your kids entertained in the car?